"Weird Al" Yankovic: Reactions from original artists

-Under the "fair use" provision of U.S. copyright law, affirmed by the United States Supreme Court in the 1994 case Campbell v.
-Acuff-Rose Music, Inc., artists such as Yankovic do not need permission to record a parody.
-However, as a personal rule and as a means of maintaining good relationships, Yankovic has always sought permission from the original artist before commercially releasing a parody.
+The United States Supreme Court affirmed in the 1994 case Campbell v.
+Acuff-Rose Music, Inc. that certain parodies (even those sold commercially) can qualify under the fair use provision of U.S. copyright law, which means that parody musicians such as Yankovic do not need to obtain permission from the original artists.
+However, as a personal rule, Yankovic has always sought permission from the original artist before commercially releasing a parody, to respect the original musicians, avoid lawsuits, and to work out agreeable royalty arrangements.
 Yankovic stated of these efforts: "I don't want to hurt anybody's feelings.
 I don't want to be embroiled in any nastiness.
 That's not how I live my life.
 I like everybody to be in on the joke and be happy for my success.
 I take pains not to burn bridges."
 The communications are typically handled by his manager Jay Levey, but at times Yankovic has asked the artist directly, such as flying to Denver, Colorado, to attend an Iggy Azalea concert and speak to her personally about parodying her song "Fancy".
 He claims that only about two to three percent of the artists he approaches for permission deny his requests.
+Yankovic has stated that the holder of the publishing rights to the original song holds the publishing rights/royalties to his parodies, but that he works out an agreement to split the songwriting credit with the original songwriters.

 Separately, Yankovic needs to negotiate for royalties to the original artists for including their songs within a polka medley, which is considered a cover in copyright law.
-This created difficulties in recording his first medley "Polkas on 45" since it involved thirteen different royalty schemes, but since then he has established a relationship with most large music publishers to easily secure the license to use their songs.
+This created difficulties in recording his first medley, "Polkas on 45," since it involved thirteen different royalty schemes, but since then, he has established a relationship with most large music publishers to easily secure the license to use their songs.